Blog

 It has been very interesting creating this blog recording progress on this piece and previous works.
 I have had many comments on my blogs, many of them appreciative of the information provided.
 Some commentators have requested that I provide more detailed information about the process but I have to clarify that I am a working artist and my priority is my artwork.
 I am not in the business of writing how-to manuals.
 That said, if anyone has a specific question, I am happy to do my best to answer it.
 I’m just not willing to provide a detailed account of my fabrication process without knowing what specific information will be useful to others.

-Speaking of my blog, I have to admit to being a little dumfounded by many of the comments I have received.
+Speaking of my blog, I have to admit to being a little dumbfounded by many of the comments I have received.
 Some of them are simply incomprehensible and I can only assume that they are scripts generated by a robot & sent out to every website for some obscure purpose.
-Here are samples of comments that arrived today & yesterday ostensibly about my blog “Musings-Maquettes-on-Frogs:
+Here are samples of comments that arrived today & yesterday ostensibly about my blog On-Frogs:

 1) from ghd straighteners australia: